The next Sub-Post Office Horizon scandal?

 DMARC, SPF and DKIM: What and Why?

-The short answer is email security and spam prevention which are related in many ways.
-Do not ignore these seemingly boring acronyms.
+The short answer is email security delivery and spam prevention which are related in many ways.
+Do not ignore these seemingly boring acronyms: DKIM and SPF.
+They help us assess whether we can trust emails.

 What is the problem?